shinyay/getting-started-with-azure-openai/workspace/README.md

 - Import org.springframework.ai.chat.client.ChatClient
 - Initialize ChatClient using ChatClient.Builder
 - Add a method to send prompt and call response from Azure OpenAI using ChatClient
+  - GET Method with "/prompt" endpoint
+  - Parameter is prompt
   - Use chatClient.prompt().user().call().content() to interact with Azure OpenAI
 ```